 -

-Creating a Common Enemy: Leaders and media often rally people by focusing attention on a perceived threat—whether it’s a group, idea, or person.
-This can create unity but often at the cost of dividing people.
+Creating a Common Enemy: Leaders and the media often unite people by pointing to a shared threat—a group, an idea, or a specific person.
+This tactic can create a sense of unity and fuel division by turning people against each other.

 -

-Amplifying Threats: By keeping us anxious and fearful, those in control can make themselves seem like the only ones who can protect us, using fear to maintain power.
+Amplifying Threats: By keeping us anxious and fearful, those in control can make themselves seem like they are the only ones who can protect us, using fear to maintain power.

 -